hl5814/AMJ/README.md

 	->do while

-TODO:

-1) Build basic machine learning model using current features
-2) Extend more features

-symbolic execution?
-Execution for all

-change all places that calling varMap.get to parse a list

 <!-- change varMap store all possible values when encounter if branches -->
 // for variables with multiple possible values (e.g. {key:a, value:[1, "string"]})
 // case 1:  [equal assignment a=b]